Face-to-face consultations temporarily suspended:

-Schistosomiasis is a disease caught by contact with fresh water in parts of the tropics, e.g. through bathing, wading or swimming.
-An estimated 200 million people worldwide are infected, mainly in Africa.
-Schistosomiasis is a leading cause of chronic debility and poor childhood development.
-For more info on how to minimise your risk, please visit our specific Schistosomiasis information page.
+Schistosomiasis or Bilharzia is a disease caught by contact with fresh water in parts of the tropics, e.g. through bathing, wading or swimming.
+An estimated 200 million people worldwide are infected.
+Chronic schistosomiasis is a leading cause of debility and poor childhood development, particularly in Africa.
+For more info on how to minimise your risk of infection, please visit our specific Schistosomiasis information page.

-Early recognition is also important in order to prevent rarer, but potentially more serious long-term complications such as bladder cancer, transverse myelitis or epileptic fits.
+Early recognition is important in order to prevent potentially more serious long-term complications such as bladder cancer, transverse myelitis or epileptic fits.

 For a simple Schistosomiasis screening (with no other problems), a 'single item' appointment fee of £35 is charged, plus the cost of the test (£37.50).
 For those who test positive, a simple, one-dose treatment is available.